eliandelm/Weighted-Comforter-King-Experience-Luxury-Comfort-and-Better-Sleep/README.md

 Weight Preference

 Weighted comforters are available in various weight options.
-Selecting a weight that feels comfortable and supportive can help maximize your sleeping comfort.
+Selecting a weight that feels comfortable and supportive can help maximize your <a href="(https://eliandelm.com/)">sleeping comfort</a>.

 Ease of Maintenance